dev-shuvodip/duplicate-filename-resolver/README.md

 [![npm version](https://badge.fury.io/js/duplicate-filename-resolver.svg)](https://badge.fury.io/js/duplicate-filename-resolver)
 ![NPM Downloads](https://img.shields.io/npm/dm/duplicate-filename-resolver)

-This package matches a file name of type `string` against an Array of objects of type `IFileName` and return a unique file name of type `string`.
+This package matches a file name of type `string` against an Array of objects of type `IFile` and return a unique file name of type `string`.

 [See it in action ⚡️](https://stackblitz.com/edit/stackblitz-starters-6vmtw3)